-In the detailed view of the control element, the "Live monitoring" area can be found below.
-If you tap "Off" here, it is activated and the iPhone uses its built-in microphones to determine the sound level of the surroundings.
+In the detailed view of the control you will find the "Live Monitoring" section at the bottom.
+If you tap on "Off" here, it is activated and the iPhone uses its built-in microphones to determine the sound level of the environment.

 Again, this is not a value measured once, but a continuous measurement, the result of which can be read on the sound level scale and on the basis of the decibel value.

 I think Apple is actively contributing to such features that users develop a greater awareness of volume and, above all, of sound levels that permanently damage their hearing.